selwynpolit/d9book/book/views.md

 1. In the rewrite results put the token for `field2`.
 Eg. `[colorbox]`
 1. In the `No results behavior`, put the token for `field1` e.g. `[field1]`.

+This is the equivalent of an `if then else` statement in views.